Nature comes in many shapes in the Hondsrug area

 The concept of nature is hard to define in the Netherlands and the Hondsrug area, because every square inch of its soil has been interfered with by human activity.
 What did the area look like before the arrival of modern man?
-Large areas were covered by virgin forest, interspaced with more open spaces, grassy plains and shrubbery.
+Large areas were covered by virgin forest, interspaced with more grassy plains, swamps and shrubbery.
 Drenthe was surrounded by extensive peat bogs.
 Following the arrival of the first farmers, most of the forests slowly disappeared and the landscape was shaped by thousands of years of, often destructive, interactions between humans and nature.

 Only small remnants remain of the original woodland, close to the old villages, where they served to provide timber and fuel.
 Most of present-day’s extensive woodlands were planted fairly recently, in the last hundred years.
 Most of these forests are actual plantations, planted to reclaim the heathland and stabilize the soil.
 Only recently are the forests allowed to grow in a more natural way, so really old trees are very rare in Drenthe.